Controlled drugs: recording, using, storing and disposal

 - the process of expelling air from the syringe prior to injection

 You must carefully select the injection equipment and use good technique to reduce wastage due to dead space in syringes.
 You must record the volume (dose) withdrawn on each occasion and write off the vial as unusable (destroyed) in the register once there is no useable volume remaining.

-The Home Office and the VMD or Royal College of Veterinary Surgeons Practice Standards Inspectors who inspect veterinary premises are aware that some wastage will be unavoidable even after all steps are taken to minimise this.
-The recording of small discrepancies that can be explained by wastage due to dead space is not considered a breach of the legislation provided that Inspectors are satisfied appropriate measures are in place to comply with the requirements of the misuse of drugs regulations.
+Inspectors from the VMD or Royal College of Veterinary Surgeons (RCVS) who inspect veterinary premises are aware that some wastage will be unavoidable even after all steps are taken to minimise this.
+The recording of small discrepancies that can be explained by wastage due to dead space is not considered a breach of the legislation; provided that inspectors are satisfied appropriate measures are in place to comply with the requirements of the Misuse of Drugs Regulations.

 Controlled drug liaison officers (CDLOs)

 All police forces in England, Wales and Scotland have CDLOs who offer advice on safe storage, auditing, destruction, suspicious activity, internal thefts, forged or stolen prescriptions, as well as current crime trends.
 Contact details for officers in your area can be obtained from the Association of Police Controlled Drugs Liaison Officers.

 In order to be considered independent of the veterinary practice where CDs need to be destroyed, a vet:

 - may not demand or accept any form of payment, beyond that reasonable to cover travel costs

 - should record their RCVS number and confirm their independence in the CD register